barumau/pandunia/eng/200_baze_jumla.md

 The man is watching a film.

 **da zai e xefe.**
-He or she is currently the chief.
+He/she is currently the chief.

 **da zai a dom.**
-He or she is currently at home.
+He/she is currently at home.

 ### pas <small>in the past</small>